-The Inland Revenue Department manages the business registration,n and registered businesses receive a business registration certificate, very commonly called the BR in Hong Kong by service providers.
+The Inland Revenue Department manages business registration,n and registered businesses receive a business registration certificate, very commonly called the BR in Hong Kong service providers.

-Here we explain how business registration in Hong Kong works: including how to register a business in Hong Kong initially, how to renew your business registration and potential penalties for non-compliance.
+Here we explain how business registration in Hong Kong works: including how to register a business in Hong Kong initially, how to renew your business registration, and the potential penalties for non-compliance.

 Which businesses are required to be registered in Hong Kong?

-According to the Companies Ordinance, all of the following business structures and entities must be registered in order to operate in Hong Kong, including local companies and representations of international entities:
+According to the Companies Ordinance, all the following business structures and entities must be registered to operate in Hong Kong, including local companies and representations of international entities:

 - Branches or representative offices of international companies; branches will obtain their own branch registration certificates;